 On December 9, 2019, we entered into an Employment Agreement with Marvin Slosman, which was subsequently amended on December 31, 2019, November 8, 2021, January 5, 2023 and April 1, 2024 (as amended, the "Slosman Employment Agreement"), pursuant to which Mr. Slosman was appointed as our new chief executive officer and president.
 Mr. Slosman's term of employment commenced on January 1, 2020, was to remain in effect for three years (the "Initial Employment Term"), unless earlier terminated, and was to be automatically renewed for successive one-year terms after the Initial Employment Term.
-We subsequently amended Mr. Shore's employment agreement to remove that certain definitive term of his employment such that his employment agreement shall expire if and when terminated by either party pursuant to the terms thereof.
+We subsequently amended Mr. Shore's employment agreement to remove that certain definitive term of his employment such that his employment after exercise one-year terms after the Initial Employment Term.
+We subsequently amended Mr. Shore's employment agreement to remove that certain definitive term of his employment such that his employment after the Initial employment of the terms thereof.
 Mr. Slosman was also appointed as a Class 3 director, effective January 1, 2020, with a term expiring on the 2020 annual meeting of our stockholders.